-There are many social media platforms that are free to sign up and operate.
+Many social media platforms are free to sign up for and operate.
 Platforms like Facebook and Instagram, for example, allow you to interact with potential and existing customers.

 You can also pay a small fee to advertise on these platforms.
 These advertisement campaigns get targeted to the local community and appear on their timelines.